SynBioDex/SBOL-visual/SEPs/SEP_V017.md

 We thus propose the following changes:

 - A Protein glyph is added, with "pill" shape
-- Simple chemical is changed from chemical to hexagon, with alternates of small circle, small simple polygon, and molecular diagram.
+- Simple chemical is changed from circle/pill to hexagon, with alternates of small circle, small simple polygon, and molecular diagram.

 Macromolecule is either left unchanged or has the "shmoo" deprecated.

 ### Alternatives that must be voted on:
 1. Should Macromolecule a) have rounded-rectangle become RECOMMENDED, leaving "shmoo" as an alternative, or b) have rounded rectangle become RECOMMENDED and deprecate "shmoo" (i.e., mark it for future removal).
-2. Should we adopt the "pill" Protein glyph, or just represent proteins using the Macromolecule rounded-rectangle?
+2. Should the "pill" Protein glyph be adopted, or should proteins be represented by the Macromolecule rounded-rectangle?
+3. Should Simple Chemical be changed from "large circle / pill" to the collection of "stretchable hexagon", "small circle", "small simple polygon", and molecular diagram?
-3. Should the RECOMMENDED glyph for Simple Chemical be (a) stretchable hexagon or (b) small circle?
+4. Assuming 3 is accepted, should the RECOMMENDED glyph for Simple Chemical be (a) stretchable hexagon or (b) small circle?

 ## 2. Specification <a name="specification"></a>